 Lettuce.
 Note #3: I didn’t have this so I didn’t use it.
 I mean, I had kale I was going to use but remember, Lazy Sunday.
 Next time.

 To prepare mayo, combine the first 5 ingredients.
-Squeeze all the juice in the lime half to combine that.
+Squeeze all the juice in the lime half to add in mixture

 Cilantro lime mayo spread

 To prepare chicken, I whisked eggs, hot sauce, Mrs. Dash, peppers, and salts in a bowl and saturated the chicken cubes in it.

 The recipe calls for you to marinate it in a Ziploc for a couple hours, but seeing I didn’t have any, I let it sit in the bowl for a couple hours instead, occasionally mixing it through the mixture.

 **Pausing from our regularly scheduled recipe for a NOTE ON TORTILLA CHIPS

 : I know I’m completely accident prone (See: bleeding for avocados